-Abstract (246 / 250)
+Abstract (231 / 250)

-Antibodies (Abs) are an important class of biomolecules that are produced by the immune system to defend humans against infections.
-Their importance is underlined by their use as therapeutic agents requiring large-scale production as recombinant proteins.
-The key step to accomplish this is the identification of the amino acid sequence and the PTMs that adorn the protein.
-Traditionally B-cell sequencing has been used to identify the DNA/RNA sequences that putatively lead to the antibodies of interest.
-More recently mass spectrometry-based methods (MS) have been used, with the added benefits that they directly target protein sequencings and can provide insights into post translational modifications (PTMs).
-Both techniques retain their own challenges, and the complete extraction of the amino acid sequence is typically unmanageable.
-Sequencing is problematic especially when gaps arise in the complementarity determining regions (CDRs) of the antibody that are responsible for the recognition and binding of infectious agents.
-Sequencing by bottom-up (BU), peptide-centric MS methods is often hampered by sequence homology of Ab sequences and gaps resulting from peptides that either do not ionize well or do not yield informative fragmentation spectra.
-Top-down (TD), protein-centric MS can retain the link between fragments and precursors, however this field is still rather immature, and de novo sequencing by TD-MS remains challenging.
-Here we describe advances towards the complete sequencing of antibody sequences by using integrative BU and TD approaches and show that the information from these disparate data streams can provide more information and improved sequence coverage.
+Antibodies (Abs) are an important class of biomolecules that are produced by the immune system to defend against infections.
+Their importance is underlined by their use as therapeutic agents and their large-scale production as recombinant proteins.
+To enable production, identification of the amino acid sequence and the post translational modifications (PTMs) needs to be achieved.
+Traditionally B-cell sequencing has been used to identify the DNA/RNA sequences that putatively lead to the antibodies of interest, although only a fraction of B-cells produce the antibodies ending up in circulation.
+More recently mass spectrometry-based methods (MS) have seen an increase in use, with the added benefit that these are direct approaches to extract the sequence and can provide insights into PTMs of antibodies actually in circulation.
+Both techniques have their own challenges, and the complete extraction of the amino acid sequence by MS is typically difficult to achieve.
+In previous work mostly shotgun proteomics was applied, where the protein is digested into peptide prior to identification.
+With such an approach, gaps arise in the complementarity determining regions (CDRs) of the antibody that are responsible for the recognition and binding of infectious agents.
+In this work we demonstrate that by combining shotgun proteomics with top-down proteomics, where the protein is measured directly without digestion, these gaps can be filled and more information on the antibody can be extracted.
 The software is freely available on GitHub.

 Introduction

-Antibody molecules, or immunoglobulins (Ig’s), provide one of the cornerstones of the human immune system and are abundantly found in various bodily fluids, such as serum, saliva, milk, the lumen of the gut, and cerebrospinal fluid (Schroeder & Cavacini, 2010).
-Because of their important role in combatting infectious diseases, immunoglobulins have been intensively studied and have in the last decades taken centre stage for the development of novel therapeutics (Kaplon & Reichert, 2021; Marks & Deane, 2020; Raybould et al., 2020).
-Recently, antibodies have become the best-selling drugs in the pharmaceutical market, and in 2018, eight of the top ten bestselling drugs worldwide were biologics.
+Antibodies, or immunoglobulins (Ig’s), are one of the cornerstones of the human immune system and are abundantly found in various bodily fluids, such as serum, saliva, milk, the lumen of the gut, and cerebrospinal fluid (Schroeder & Cavacini, 2010).
+Because of their important role in combatting infectious diseases, immunoglobulins have intensively been studied and in the last decades have taken centre stage for the development of novel therapeutics (Kaplon & Reichert, 2021; Marks & Deane, 2020; Raybould et al., 2020).
+Antibodies have become the best-selling drugs in the pharmaceutical market, and in 2018, eight of the top ten bestselling drugs worldwide were biologics.

 New leads for the development of recombinant antibodies as biotherapeutics can be found in various sources, such as immunized animals or recovered patients who carry pathogen neutralizing antibodies (Bornholdt et al., 2016; Corti et al., 2016; Valgardsdottir et al., 2021).
-The incredible potential for diversity of Ig molecules in the human body, over 1015 theoretical sequences (Briney, Inderbitzin, Joyce, & Burton, 2019; Schroeder Jr., 2006), indicates that each antigen exposure may lead to a unique, personalized antibody response.
-One way to chart the antibody repertoire is to sequence the B-cell receptor (BCR) of all B cells in that can produce antibodies, but it is thought that only a marginal fraction of all these B cells indeed produce Ig proteins that end up in circulation.
-Therefore, ideally, one would like to investigate and sequence antibodies directly at the protein level instead of through BCR sequencing (Hom, Tomar, & Tipton, 2022).
+The incredible potential for diversity of Ig molecules in the human body, with over 1015 theoretically possible sequences (Briney, Inderbitzin, Joyce, & Burton, 2019; Schroeder Jr., 2006), indicates that each antigen exposure may lead to a unique, personalized antibody response.
+One way to chart the antibody repertoire is to sequence the B-cell receptor (BCR) of all B cells in that can produce antibodies.
+It is however thought that only a marginal fraction of all these B cells indeed produce Ig proteins that actually end up in circulation, making this a challenging undertaking.
+Therefore, ideally, investigation and sequencing of antibodies occurs directly at the protein level instead of through BCR sequencing (Hom, Tomar, & Tipton, 2022).